In order to follow the examples in this documentation, you should have the latest version of

 In order to use

 plotly at the top of the guide and so they should be installed together.
-Note also that these extensions are meant to work with JupyterLab 1.x and not 0.x.
+Note also that these extensions are meant to work with JupyterLab 1.x and 2.x but not 0.x.

-To list your current extensions, run the following command in a terminal shell:
+To list your current extensions, run the following command in a terminal shell from the same environment as JupyterLab was launched:

 $ jupyter labextension list

-To uninstall your Plotly extensions, run the following commands in a terminal shell before reinstalling them by following the instructions in the Getting Started guide:
+To uninstall your Plotly extensions prior to reinstalling them, run the following commands in a terminal shell before reinstalling them by following the instructions in the Getting Started guide:

 $ jupyter labextension uninstall jupyterlab-plotly $ jupyter labextension uninstall plotlywidget

-If you run into "out of memory" problems while installing the extensions, try running these commands before running
+If you run into "out of memory" problems while installing the extensions or building JupyterLab, try running these commands before running

 jupyter labextension install...